 TIME NEEDED – 2 MONTHS

-Backpacker budgets in Thailand vary dramatically depending on the kind of trip you want to have.
+Backpacker budgets in Thailand vary dramatically depending on the person and kind of trip you want to have.
 The lower figure we have quoted is a real shoestring budget and would involve staying in the cheapest places, eating local food and not going wild on the partying.
-The higher figure is perhaps a more typical backpacker budget these days but still requires some self-discipline as even though Thailand is cheap, there is temptation to spend almost everywhere, particularly if you are a party animal, in which case you should definitely allow for a bit more.
+The higher figure is perhaps a more typical backpacker budget these days but still requires some self-discipline.
+Even though Thailand is cheap, there is temptation to spend almost everywhere, particularly if you are a party animal.
+If this is you, then you should probably allow for a bit more still.

 Read more on the cost of travel in Thailand.

 The cost of travel insurance isn’t included in the budget figures above.
 You can get a quote in less than a minute from Heymondo who provide well reviewed international travel insurance for longer, backpacking trips.
 They are one of our top travel insurance options for backpackers from the United Kingdom.